Leadership and the Technical Expert: Why “Direct Commission” for Senior Military Ranks is a Terrible Idea

 by Leonard Benton

-The current Secretary of Defense, Ash Carter, is looking to beef up the military ranks in key areas by directly commissioning individuals based on their resume and pulling them into the service via direct commission at ranks up to O-6 (colonel in the Army/Air Force/Marines or captain in the sea services).
+During his time as Secretary of Defense, Ash Carter was looking to beef up the military ranks in key areas by directly commissioning individuals based on their resume and pulling them into the service via direct commission at ranks up to O-6 (colonel in the Army/Air Force/Marines or captain in the sea services).

 Once again we see that our civilian oversight has no clue what they are talking about and in a placebo effort to solve the problem, will actually create more.
 This is the military, not a civilian company.
 Life and death is part of the daily operations and while the supposed intent behind this is to bring more skilled individuals into technical fields, the main point of failure is that rank in the military is also equated on a one to one scale with leadership.